DHRI-Curriculum/Text_Classification/sections/01-introduction.md

 In this workshop, we are going to learn how to go through the process of doing *machine learning* on a set of data.
 To do so, we will download a *corpus* of text data to work with, extract *features* from this data, and do *supervised* machine learning to our data, using a mathmatical algorithm to train a *classifier* which will then classify previously unseen data into a set of predefined categories.

-> "Machine learning is a research field that sits at the intersection of statistics, artificial intelligence, and computer science.
-It is also known as *predictive analytics* or *statistical learning*."
+> Machine learning is a research field that sits at the intersection of statistics, artificial intelligence, and computer science.
+It is also known as *predictive analytics* or *statistical learning*.<sup>1</sup>
->
-> <cite>Andreas Mueller, "Introduction to Machine Learning with Python".</cite>

 ## Key terms